russpv/pytorch_flask_heroku/final/proposal.md

 To combine its separate global regions on one ERP system, a B2B industrial company must design a universal product catalog and reassign all of its thousands of products into the new classification.

 # Data
 The primary source will be several previous data construction tables in Excel workbooks from the client, and an exhaustive list of unassigned products.
-The products will number in the thousands.
+The products will number in the tens of thousands.

 # Tools